dafo16ac/business-intelligence-df/README.md

 ### 📃 requirements.txt
 Minimum versions of the libraries used, necessary for deployment of the application.

+### 📃 Procfile
+Necessary settings for serving the Flask application.

 ### 📁 data
 Scripts in this folder are organized by customers' feature.
 Each script generate the graphs - and relative variables - that are shown once ```app.py``` is launched.
 It also contains the processed dataset with all the customers' records.